Latent Class Modeling

 Latent class analysis (LCA) identifies unobservable subgroups within a population.
 We work to expand LCA models to allow scientists to better understand the impact of exposure to patterns of multiple risks, as well as the antecedents and consequences of complex behaviors, so that interventions can be tailored to target the subgroups that will benefit most.

 Latent transition analysis (LTA) is a related method that allows scientists to estimate movement between subgroups over time.

 In this example, LCA identifies five subgroups of teenagers based on their substance use and sexual behaviors.
-This analysis could be used to understand complex behavior patterns and variables that predict high-risk behavior, and to identify the subgroups that are most at-risk.
-With this information, scientists can develop interventions that target the neediest individuals.
+The latent variable "youth risk behavior" is measured by the observed variables "sex," "drinking," "smoking," and "other drugs."
+This analysis allows us to identify complex behavior patterns and variables that predict high-risk behavior patterns, as well as identify subgroups of youth who are at-risk for negative health consequences.
+With this information, scientists can develop interventions that target individuals with the greatest need.

 LTA Introductory Example: Changes in Teen Sexual Risk Profiles